GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 GridPane does take a backup every 15 minutes, which we’d almost indicate as real-time backups.
 At the moment of writing, the frequency of back-ups can’t be adjusted.
 It also has an option for manual back-ups and local back-ups, which can be created at any moment.
 There is an update below – backups on GridPane will be changed.

 So by default, local backups are enabled, which are backups on the same server.
 But you can also add a remote backup provider.
 Some of the providers supported for now are Backblaze, Amazon S3 and Wasabi.
-Obviously, additional costs need to be paid at these providers when you are storing files.
+Obviously, additional costs need to be paid to these providers when you are storing files.

 Now I found one major disadvantage in the backup system and that is the sheer number of interactions that GridPane has with a backup provider.
 And these interactions cost, comparatively, quite some money.
 In our time of using GridPane, backup costs almost equalled half of our server costs.

 Just an update as of January 2021!
 GridPane completely revamped its remote backup functionality.
 This functionality is now available and makes remote backups a breeze.

 Additional safety measures incorporated by Gridpane have enhanced server security and a web application firewall on the application level.
 In other words, each WordPress installation has its own firewall.

 I haven’t covered one-click SSL integration yet.
 But obviously, they support it.